hideokamoto/alexa-skill-sample-helloworld-tsx/README.md

 -skill-sample-helloworld-typescript.git.
 Please make sure you understand the source code to best protect yourself from malicious usage.
 ?
 Would you like to continue download the skill template?
 Yes ?
-Please type in your skill name:  alexa-skill-sample-helloworld-typescript ?
-Please type in your folder name for the skill project (alphanumeric):  alexa-skill-sample-helloworld-typescript
+Please type in your skill name:  alexa-skill-sample-helloworld-tsx ?
+Please type in your folder name for the skill project (alphanumeric):  alexa-skill-sample-helloworld-tsx

-% tree alexa-skill-sample-helloworld-typescript -L 3 -I node_modules
+% tree alexa-skill-sample-helloworld-tsx -L 3 -I node_modules
-alexa-skill-sample-helloworld-typescript
+alexa-skill-sample-helloworld-tsx
 ├── LICENSE.txt
 ├── ask-resources.json
 ├── hooks